Apr 21, 2026

 A 0% APR credit card charges zero interest for a set period, such as 12 or 18 months, and then changes to a standard APR.
 Standard APRs are typically around 22%.

 Approval for a zero-interest credit card requires a good to excellent credit score — 670 or above — and can happen within moments of applying.
+Some cards provide a virtual version you can use right away.
 However, it can take seven to 10 days to get the actual card in the mail.

 Pros and Cons of 0% APR Credit Cards